 Place.
-Basic Wage for Adult Males and Minimum Wage for Adult Females.
+Needs Basic Wage for Adult Males and Minimum Wage for Adult Females (Adjustable).
+Loading (Constant).
+Total Basic Wage for Adult Males and Minimum Wage for Adult Females.
 Index Number Set Assigned.
-Original Index Number Division. • £ s. d.
-Within 20 miles of G.P.O., Melbourne- Males 3 13 0 1 19 6 Melbourne 896-907 Mildura and Gippsland districts-same as the contemporaneous basic wage and minimum wage for Melbourne.
-Yallourn-until further order the same amount in excess of Melbourne as at present, viz., 6s.
-6d. por week.
-Elsewhere-3s. and 1s.
-6d. respectively less than the contemporaneous basic wage and minimum wage for Melbourne.
+Within 20 miles of G.P.O., Melbourne- Males Females Within 10 miles of G.P.O., Geelong, same as the contemporaneous basic wage and minimum wage for Melbourne Warrnambool, same as the contemporaneous basic wage and minimum wage for Melbourne and Gippsland districts, same as the contemporaneous basic wage and minimum wage for Melbourne Yallourn, until further order the same amount in excess of Melbourne as at present, viz., 6s.
+6d. per week Elsewhere, 3s. and 1s.
+6d. respectively less than the contemporaneous basic wage and minimum wage for Melbourne £ s. d.
+3 16 0 2 1 0 £ s. d.
+0 6 0 0 3 0 £ s. d.
+4 2 0 2 4 0 £ s. d.
+Melbourne

-(23) Adjustment of Basic Wage for Adult Males and Minimum Wage Rate for Adult Females.-(a) Until the beginning of the first pay period to commence in June, 1939, the amounts of the basic wage and the minimum wage for females shall be a prescribed in clause (22).
+(23) Adjustment of Basic Waob for Adult Males and Minimum Wage for Adult Females.-(a) Until the beginning of the first pay period to commence in August, 1940, the amounts of the basic wage and the minimum wage for females shall be as prescribed in clause (22).

-For the purposes of this Determination the expression "Commonwealth Statistician's Retail Price Index Numbers" or any like expression means the numbers stated to be such Index Numbers in any document purporting, and not proved to be wrongly so purporting, to be printed by the Commonwealth Government Printer or to be signed by or on behalf of the Commonwealth Statistician.
+For the purposes of this Determination the expression "Commonwealth Statistician's Retail Price Index Numbers or any like expression means the numbers stated to be such Index Numbers in any document purporting, and not proved to be wrongly so purporting, to be printed by the Commonwealth Government Printer or to be signed by or on behalf of the Commonwealth Statistician.

-- (1) The Index Number set to be applied to a place is that assigned thereto in clause (22). - (2) The Index Number for the half-year ending March or September next preceding the period of six months for which the adjustment is made is to be ascertained. - (3) The amount assigned in the following table (or any extension thereof) to the Index Number Division comprising that Number - (4) The basic wage and minimum wage for adult females shall be of those assigned amounts during such period of six months.
+- (1) The Index Number set to be applied to a place is that assigned thereto in clause (22). - (2) The Index Number for the calendar quarter next preceding the period of or near a quarter for which the adjustment is made is to be ascertained. - (3) The amounts assigned in the following table (or any extension thereof) to the Index Number Division comprising that Number are to be ascertained. - (4) The needs basic wage and minimum wage for adult females shall be those assigned amounts during such period of or near a quarter.